kemus/BeachBall/README.md

 * To disable (or view) a Faves autoclicker, select the boost in the Faves panel and toggle 'Visible' on.
 On the visible Fave boost, there should be a timer adjacent to the category label (looks like '[ 1s ]').
 Click this timer to disable the boost autoclicker.

 ## Changelog

+###Version 5.3.2

+####Features
+* Knight Autoclicker is now its own feature!
+For all your Attack/Hide needs.
+Keep in mind, with the next game update soon, this feature is a touch rough around the edges (just like Knights themselves).

+####Changes
+* Kitty Autoclicker no longer overwrites either Knight or Logicat autoclickers.

 ###Version 5.3.1.1